How many times have you heard this content marketing strategy adage?

 Fear of getting hit by a duplicate content penalty by the search engines.

-In 2013, Matt Cutts said that around 25-30% of the content (whether it be blog posts or white papers or social media shares) on the web is duplicate or repetitive.
-And, it’s grouped into clusters by the search engine.
+In 2013, Matt Cutts said that around 25-30% of the content (whether it be blog posts, white papers, or social media shares) on the web is duplicate or repetitive.
+Also, it’s grouped into clusters by the search engine.
 It isn’t considered spam.

 I’ve already mentioned that there’s no such thing as a duplicate content penalty.
-Google and the search engines reserves the right to penalize your website, only if you’re excessively copying blog content in a manipulative manner.
+Google and the search engines reserve the right to penalize your website, but only if you’re excessively copying blog content in a manipulative manner.

 With repurposed content, you are only trying to increase the awareness of your brand – so you aren’t violating Google’s guidelines.